hashed-io/hashed-network-portal-ui/docs/tutorials/native_bitcoin_vault_user_guide.md

 3. Fill out the form with the following fields.
     * Title (Label)
-    * Number of cosigners
+    * Number of cosigners: Number of cosigners allowed to sign a proposal.
-    * Minimum threshold
+    * Minimum threshold: Minimum number of signatures needed to finalize a proposal.
     * Cosigners address
     * Include owner as cosigner (Default selected)
 <div style="text-align: center">